iwifigame/vscode_all_opened_files/README.md

 * 快速打开文件，并带有参数。

-# All Opened Files for Visual Studio Code
+# Manage all opened files
-Manage all Opened Files, and quick access it.
+Manage all your open files and provide quick access to them.
-And other: clipboard manager; bookmark manager.
+And additionally provides: clipboard history management; bookmark management.

-# Features
+# Feature
-* Quick access All opened files.((alt+shift+o))
+* Quickly access all opened files: shortcut key (alt+shift+o).
-* bookmark manager
-* similar vim mark, but can jump cross files use small case, and save.
-* clipboard manager
-* ring paste.(alt+p)
+* Bookmark management.
+Quickly add bookmarks and access.
+* Mark bookmark.
+Quickly jump to this bookmark.
+Similar to vim's bookmarks, but supports cross-files.
+* Clipboard loop pasting: After copying different contents multiple times, use the shortcut key (alt+p) to switch and paste between these contents.
-* Quick open file with args
+* Quickly open files with parameters.